Unitarily invariant valuations on convex functions: Introduction

+Let us introduce some notation.
+For a finite-dimensional real vector space $V$, let $\Conv(V,\R)$ denote the space of finite-valued convex functions on $V$.
+We consider this space with the topology of uniform convergence on compact subsets and denote by $\VConv(V)$ the space of all continuous valuations on $\Conv(V,\R)$ that are in addition \emph{dually epi-translation invariant}, that is, that satisfy

-This space of functionals is intimately related to continuous translation invariant valuations on convex bodies (see \cite{AleskerValuationsconvexfunctions2019},\cite{Knoerrsupportduallyepi2021}), and this connection has led to the discovery of many structural results for valuations of this type.
+We equip $\VConv(\R^n)$ and all of its subspaces with the topology of uniform convergence on compact subsets in $\Conv(\C^n,\R)$ (see \cite[Proposition 2.4]{Knoerrsupportduallyepi2021} for a description of these subsets).
+This space is intimately related to continuous translation invariant valuations on convex bodies (see \cite{AleskerValuationsconvexfunctions2019},\cite{Knoerrsupportduallyepi2021}), and this connection has led to the discovery of many structural results for valuations of this type.
 For example, similar to a classical result by McMullen \cite{McMullenValuationsEulertype1977}, there exists a homogeneous decomposition as shown by Colesanti, Ludwig and Mussnig \cite{ColesantiEtAlhomogeneousdecompositiontheorem2020}: If we denote by $\VConv_k(V)$ the subspace of $\VConv(V)$ consisting of \emph{$k$-homogeneous} valuations, that is, all valuations $\mu\in\VConv(V)$ such that $\mu(tf)=t^k\mu(f)$ for all $t\ge 0$, $f\in\Conv(V,\R)$, then